Ankitha4550/Movie-Analysis-Dashboard/README.md

 The dataset contains information about movies and their performance.
 It includes 9,829 records and 10 columns, making it suitable for exploratory data analysis and interactive dashboard creation.

-Dataset Columns
-  Movie ID
-  Movie Title
-  Original Language
-  Genre
-  Popularity
-  Release Date
-  Rating
-  Vote Count
-  Runtime
-  Revenue
-  Dataset Purpose

 The dataset is used to:

   Analyze movie ratings and popularity.

   Compare movie performance across genres.

   Identify top-performing movies.

   Study release trends over time.

   Explore relationships between ratings, runtime, popularity, and revenue.

 📊 Dashboard Features
 KPI Cards